-Nutrition consultation available to residence hall students.
-Can assist with food allergy, intolerances and celiac disease support and navigating University Dining.
+Nutrition consultation is available to on-campus housing students.
+This is a great resource to assist students with food allergy, intolerances and celiac disease support and navigating University Dining.

 CSU Student Athlete Nutrition Services

-Provides athlete nutrition consultation and supplement education for students part of CSU Athletics.
 Oversees athlete meal, snack and hydration planning.
-Call Julie at 970-491-4963 or email: email@example.com for appointment scheduling and more information.
+Provides athlete nutrition consultation and supplement education.
+Call Julie at 970-491-4963 or email: firstname.lastname@example.org for appointment scheduling and more information.

 Campus Recreation offers a wide variety of programs and services from the CSU Student Recreation Center, which includes a climbing gym, pool, fitness classes, personal training, massage therapy, sport clubs, intramurals, activity classes and an outdoor program.
 All full-time students have access to Campus Recreation programs as well as the Rec Center; part-time students, spouses and CSU employees may purchase a membership.